xuri/excelize-doc/en/cell.md

 func (f *File) SetCellValue(sheet, axis string, value interface{}) error
 ```

 SetCellValue provides a function to set the value of a cell.
+The specified coordinates should not be in the first row of the table.
 The following shows the supported data types:

 |Supported data types|
 |---|